spk2728/programming_paradigm/imperative/README.md

 3. Add a new pokemon type `Bulbasaur` which has 30 HP and 2 ATK.
 It takes 1 less damage on every hit and has a special attack `VineWhip` which deals 5 damage.

+4. Modify `main.cpp` and test the new pokemon.

-4. Evaluate the changes required to add a number of new pokemons in the future.
+5. Evaluate the changes required to add a number of new pokemons in the future.

 ## Next step